 Perhaps you'll fondly remember Rosie whenever you see a butterfly, or hear the song "Hello Darlin".
 "Her time as a caterpillar is over, and now her wings are ready."

-A memorial service is being planned for Rosie's family and friends for the Spring of 2018.
+A memorial service will be held in celebration of Rosie's life at 11:00 AM on Saturday, June 9, 2018 at Green Funeral Home, Atlanta.
+Visitation will take place from 10:00 AM until time of service.
 Rosie was an advocate of tithing.
 A percentage of each real estate sale was given to a local charity or organization.
 In honor of her philanthropic spirit and her love of people, we ask that in lieu of flowers you make a local contribution that will benefit others, share a smile or simply hug.